MeltwaterArchive/storyplayer/stories/test-environment-setup-teardown.md

 * Testing against a complex, multi-host environment (e.g. OpenStack) that Storyplayer currently doesn't have a module for
 * Testing against your staging or [production environment](../environments/production/index.html)

+The best way to do this is to temporarily disable the test environment setup and teardown phases.

 ## Disabling The Test Environment Setup / Teardown Phases